arunisean/crd/crd/README.md

 - `__init__.py`: Package initializer.
 - `analyzer.py`: Contains `ArticleAnalyzer` for rating articles.
 - `cleanup.py`: Contains `Cleanup` class for archiving and cleaning up generated files.
-- `cli.py`: The main command-line interface for running the CRD pipeline.
+- `cli.py`: The main command-line interface for orchestrating the CRD pipeline.
+- `database.py`: Contains `DatabaseManager` for all SQLite database operations.
-- `fetcher.py`: Contains `ArticleFetcher` for fetching articles from RSS feeds.
+- `fetcher.py`: Contains `ArticleFetcher` for fetching articles from RSS feeds and extracting content.
+It supports both standard requests and Playwright for dynamically rendered pages and now correctly interacts with the database.
-- `renderer.py`: Contains `NewsletterRenderer` for generating the final HTML newsletter.
+- `renderer.py`: Contains `NewsletterRenderer` for generating a top news summary image, handling thumbnail downloads, and taking article screenshots as a fallback.
 - `summarizer.py`: Contains `ArticleSummarizer` for summarizing articles.